svub/nunya/_SETUP.md

 * Terminal Tab 2: [Compile](https://docs.scrt.network/secret-network-documentation/development/readme-1/compile-and-deploy#compile-the-code).
 Note: Outputs contract.wasm or contract.wasm.gz file in the root directory being the ./SecretPath/TNLS-Gateways/secret/ folder.
 Using `make build-mainnet-reproducible` will remove contract.wasm so only the optimised contract.wasm.gz remains.
 Warning: If you only run `make build-mainnet` then you will get this error https://github.com/svub/nunya/issues/8 when deploying.

-  * Secret Gateway Contract
+  * Secret Gateway Contract.
+Note: Wait until the Docker container exists first.
     ```
     make clean
     make build
     ```
-    * Note: If `wasm-opt` binary is required but not installed on macOS install it with `brew install binaryen`
+    * Note: If `wasm-opt` binary is required but not installed on macOS install it with `brew install binaryen` or on Linux with `apt install binaryen`
     * Note: Use `make build-mainnet-reproducible` to deploy to Testnet
     * Note: The default Makefile originally used `--features="debug-print"` but running that gives error `the package secret_gateway depends on secret-cosmwasm-std, with features: debug-print but secret-cosmwasm-std does not have these features.`.
 The reason why it was removed is mentioned here:
         * https://github.com/CosmWasm/cosmwasm/issues/1841